-- Classes are available on a day-use basis for grades 6-12 and as part of an overnight experience for grades 3-12. - All DBOC classes are hands-on, inquiry-based, and focus on students' direct engagement with nature. - Classes are grade-level appropriate and align with current Missouri State Standards. - Depending on grade level, group size, weather, and other factors, specific activities may vary for each class offering. - The DBOC requires a 10:1 student:chaperone ratio for all classes.
+- Classes are available on a day-use basis or as part of an overnight experience for grades 4-12. - All DBOC classes are hands-on, inquiry-based, and focus on students' direct engagement with nature. - Classes are grade-level appropriate and align with current Missouri State Standards. - Depending on grade level, group size, weather, and other factors, specific activities may vary for each class offering. - The DBOC requires a 10:1 student:chaperone ratio for all classes.